salem382/nodeJs_librarySystem/README.md

 * joi for validation
 * jsonwebtoken to generate token
 * mongoose
+* nodemailer to send emails
-* nodemailer to send files
+* multer to send files

 ## what this website do
 * On the site, there is a group of cotigres, and inside each category there is a set of books